DeekshaaGatty/ProfitPrediction/README.md

 - `requirements.txt`: List of required Python libraries for easy setup.
 - `README.md`: This file, providing an overview of the project.
 - `ProfitPrediction_Report.pdf`: This report contains the details about the existing method, proposed method, methodology and implementation.
 - `Profit_Prediction.pptx`: This file is the power point presentation of the project.
+- `ProfitPrediction_DemoVideo.mp4`: This video file contains the explanation of the code.

 ## Analysis Steps:
 1. Import necessary libraries for data manipulation, visualization, preprocessing, and model evaluation.